tramnhatquang/Solutions-Project/README.md

 # PROBLEM-SOLVING SOLUTIONS PROJECT

 ## Motives and Goals:
-1. As a recent Math grad, I want to land in more technical interviews and get great offers, especially from the FAANG and big tech companies
+1. As a recent Math grad graduated on 03/17/2022, I want to land in more technical interviews and get great offers, especially from the FAANG and big tech companies
 2. I plan to work on 5 LeetCode and 5 HackerRank problem per day
-3. Doing this project not only keeps me disciplined adn committed but also hone my data structure and algorithm skills
+3. Doing this project not only keeps me disciplined and committed but also hone my data structure and algorithm skills

 ## Descriptions: